-The interior is lit almost exclusively by candlelight and features art work from some of Jamaica’s most prominent artists.
-There is no white tablecloth service to be had which is the way the boss wanted it; unpretentious, inclusive, intimate and the kind of place that makes you forget that Ripe boasts an address in an urban area, and that you actually have things to do and a home to go to afterwards.
+The interior is lit almost exclusively by candlelight and there is no white tablecloth service to be had which is the way the boss wanted it; unpretentious, inclusive, intimate and the kind of place that makes you forget that Ripe boasts an address in an urban area, and that you actually have things to do and a home to go to afterwards.
 Simply, leaving is usually a hardship for patrons on most nights.

 It is fair then, to say that Ripe is a candid reflection of the man himself.

 In a time when almost everyone has a gimmick, Spence’s preference for shirts emblazoned with colorful depictions of flora and fauna (oftentimes both) that truly defy description, is a trademark.
 He honestly adores them.
 He keeps a low profile and likes to shun much of the attention that now comes his way after high profile appearances, but someone needs to tell him that the shirts are a dead giveaway.

 Ripe delights in challenging traditional business methods and passionately believe that business can be fun.
 We enjoy a sense of being different, because unlike most businesses, we esteem Ripe as a continuous “work in progress” with a “purpose beyond profits”.